All-Ukrainian National Congress: The third day (April 8, 1917)

 The last day of the Congress was devoted to holding elections to the Central Rada.
-Mikhail Hrushevsky twice (April 7 and April 8) reported on the principles of the election, the norms of representation, which were approved after the discussion.
+Mykhailo Hrushevsky twice (April 7 and April 8) reported on the principles of the election, the norms of representation, which were approved after the discussion.
 Initially by secret ballot, at the insistence of Hrushevsky, the Chairman of the Central Rada was elected, then - openly - two of his deputies and, finally, - deputies of the Rada.

 Election

-The election of the Ukrainian Central Rada head began with a standing ovation: «We have a head», «Father Grushevsky is our head».
-[7] However, at the insistence of Mikhail Hrushevsky, the formal procedure was adhered to: the Ukrainian Central Rada chairman was elected virtually unanimously (by 588 votes, 5 votes were cast for each of the contenders nominated by the congress and also ran for this high post).
-Volodymyr Vynnychenko and Sergei Yefremov were elected vice-presidents.
+The election of the Ukrainian Central Rada head began with a standing ovation: "We have a head", "Father Hrushevsky is our head".
+However, at the insistence of Mykhailo Hrushevsky, the formal procedure was adhered to: the Ukrainian Central Rada chairman was elected virtually unanimously (by 588 votes, 5 votes were cast for each of the contenders nominated by the congress and also ran for this high post).
+Volodymyr Vynnychenko and Serhiy Yefremov were elected vice-presidents.

 The Congress elected 115 deputies to the Central Rada: